Oliver-Tay23/Dashboard-Spectre/README.md

 ## Related projects:
-Daily Tasks — separate FastAPI + HTML/CSS/JS project, own port, also hosted on the homelab Proxmox box.
+Task Tracker (Domovoy) — separate FastAPI + HTML/CSS/JS project, own port, also hosted on the homelab Proxmox box.
 Spectre's Daily Tasks card links out to it in a new tab.

 ## Status:
 🚧 In progress — homelab dashboard project, not yet deployed.